 I really want science to be a big part of our lives and want the kids to have a good understanding of it.
-I know they enjoy it because they quite often prefer to do a biology word search or experiment instead of watching TV.
-Today was a day we tried an experiment.
-You’ve seen geodes on display at museums, art galleries, and jewelry stores.
+Today we tried an experiment; you’ve seen geodes on display at museums, art galleries, and jewelry stores.
 They are mineral or crystal clusters that are found inside certain rocks – amethyst is an example – and they are beautiful in their composition and clarity.

 Martha Stewart created some of these faux geodes – and between her talented team of artisans and professional photographers, they looked AMAZING – but that’s Martha – almost too good to be true…

 I had to try and make my own faux geodes with the kids to see if this experiment really worked.

 First thing you should know is that alum is a salt – a pickling salt to be exact – so while it tastes horrible, it is safe for children to use.